-The contractor and all associated sub-contractors shall brief all employees on the local iWATCH program (training standards provided by the requiring activity Anti-Terrorism Officer (ATO). iWATCH training will be used to inform employees of the types of behavior to watch for as well as instruct employees on how to report suspicious activity to the appropriate personnel.
-Such as persons taking pictures, watching them and what buildings have access control, etc. The government will provide an iWATCH training package to the contractor and associated sub-contractor for execution upon acceptance of a contract award. iWATCH training shall be completed within 30 calendar days of contract award and prior to commencing work performance.
-Training results (number of employees trained) are to be reported to the COR prior to work performance.
+The contractor and all associated sub-contractors shall brief all employees on the local iWATCH4 program (training standards provided by the requiring activity Anti-Terrorism Officer (ATO). iWATCH training will inform employees of the types of behavior to watch for and instruct them on reporting suspicious activity to the appropriate personnel, such as persons taking pictures, watching them, and what buildings have access control, etc. The government will provide an iWATCH training package to the contractor and associated sub-contractor for execution upon acceptance of a contract award. iWATCH training shall be completed within 30 calendar days of contract award and before commencing work performance.
+Training results (number of employees trained) are to be reported to the COR before work performance.